social-streets/the-slice/site-template/src/data/articles/stylist-wojtek-van-portek-styling-small-flat-bow.md

   - "voices"
 featuredImage: "/images/Wojtek-van-Portek-stylist-Bow-home-2.jpg"
 author: "anna-lamche"
-excerpt: "Wojtek van Portek, Roman Road’s resident stylist and art director, chats to us about styling his compact home in Bow."
+description: "Wojtek van Portek, Roman Road’s resident stylist and art director, chats to us about styling his compact home in Bow."
 ---

 Stylist and art director Wojtek Van Portek gives a tour of his home in Bow, showing us how to make the most of compact spaces on a limited budget.